seven-technologies-cloud/pythonrest/README.md

 ```

 ## Building the Uninstaller binary
-Run from the linuxinstaller/ folder:
+Run from the linuxinstaller/ or macinstaller/ folder:
 ```bash
 pyinstaller \
     --onefile \